thomasebsmith/youtube-player/README.md

    playing
  - Improvements for behavior when YouTube doesn't load properly (complete)
  - Keyboard shortcuts to start playlists
+ - Possibly, an HTML overlay that shows the status of the current playlist.

 ##### v0.4
  - Ability to auto-generate playlists based on browsing